-Working in cooperation and collaboration with Indigenous Peoples to support meaningful reconciliation and Indigenous self-determination is important for the Ministry.
+Working in cooperation and collaboration with Indigenous Peoples to support meaningful reconciliation and Indigenous self-determination is a priority for the Ministry.
 This includes understanding the historic and systemic barriers to Indigenous participation in the sector, their agriculture economic development and food security interests, and developing distinction-based approaches that enable capacity building, improve social, cultural and economic well-being, and lead to the equitable participation for Indigenous peoples in the sector.

 - Work with the B.C.
-Indigenous Advisory Council on Agriculture and Food and other Indigenous partners, as a part of the action laid out in the Declaration Act Action Plan, to identify opportunities to strengthen Indigenous food systems and increase Indigenous participation in the agriculture and food sector. - Address barriers to participation and consider the needs of Indigenous peoples to strengthen relationships and better integrate Indigenous priorities, perspectives and food system needs into programming. - Work with government partners to improve our collective understanding of Indigenous Peoples' perspectives and interests on food security and food sovereignty to guide planning and action in B.C.
+Indigenous Advisory Council on Agriculture and Food and other Indigenous partners, as a part of the action laid out in the Declaration Act Action Plan, to identify opportunities to strengthen Indigenous food systems and increase Indigenous participation in the agriculture and food sector. - Address barriers to participation and consider the needs of Indigenous Peoples to strengthen relationships and better integrate Indigenous priorities, perspectives and food system needs into programming. - Work with government partners to improve our collective understanding of Indigenous Peoples' perspectives and interests on food security and food sovereignty to guide planning and action in B.C.

 Supporting Indigenous communities to meet their food security, food sovereignty and economic development goals is a vital part of strengthening community food security in B.C.
 Forming the B.C.
-Indigenous Advisory Council on Agriculture and Food was a crucial step towards strengthening the equitable participation of Indigenous peoples in B.C.'s agriculture and food sector.
+Indigenous Advisory Council on Agriculture and Food was a crucial step towards strengthening the equitable participation of Indigenous Peoples in B.C.'s agriculture and food sector.
 The Council is the first of its kind in Canada and guided by a three-year Strategic Plan.
+A new Strategic Plan is currently under development.

-The Ministry also has an Indigenous Agriculture and Food team who support First Nations and Métis communities and entrepreneurs in the development and growth of their agriculture and food businesses, and other programs that support Indigenous governments, communities and organizations develop farm businesses and food security.
+The Ministry also has an Indigenous Agriculture and Food team who support First Nations and Métis communities and entrepreneurs in the development and growth of their agriculture and food businesses, and other programs that support Indigenous governments, communities, organizations and individuals develop farm businesses and support food security.

 Objective 1.3: Expand the data available on the Agricultural Land Reserve and supporting partnerships with farmers, industry and government in developing long-term planning and food security in the province.
-Maintaining a province-wide Agricultural Land Use Inventory was a recommendation from the "Revitalizing the ALR and the Agricultural Land Commission" Final Committee Report to support policy and program development and the ALR.